hyperfi/Quantum-Volume-Blender-Add-On-/README.md

 2. In Object Mode, open the Add / Modifier menu (the add-on appends its operators to the Add Modifier menu).
 3. Choose one of the available operator (Full Wavefunction HO) to add the corresponding node groups / objects to the scene.

-For development: you can edit the Python files externally or inside Blender's Text Editor.
-To reload changes, use Blender's script reload or re-enable the add-on.

 ## License
 This project is released under the GNU General Public License v3.
 See the included `LICENSE` file for full terms.